Pinggy-io/pinggy_website/content/blog/outage_incident_november_2023.md

 - 12.10 PM UTC - New domain "pinggy.link" configured.
 Working on getting pinggy.online back.

+Some malicious content hosted through our tunnels caused Google to flag the domain yesterday.
+Although all the tunnels get a subdomain `a.pinggy.online` / `free.pinggy.online` and not the domain `pinggy.online`.
+There was no prior communication from our domain registrar before the serverHold status code.

 ## Steps to access your tunnels

 We request our users to follow these steps to temporarily access our tunnels: